View Categories

 • Sikkim has a reservation in the State Legislative assembly for the religious institution (1 sangha seat) and for a particular tribe (12 Bhutia-Lepcha Seats).

-• RC Poudyal challenged this subsection (f) in supreme court stating that it violates the constitution of India, especially The Representation of the people act 1951.
+• RC Poudyal contested subsection (f) in the Supreme Court, arguing that it contravenes the Indian Constitution, particularly the Representation of the People Act, 1951.

 • The Supreme court ruled that even if 371F conflicts with other features of the constitution, it will still be valid.